ue22-p23/web/notebooks/14-css-id-class-nb.md

 +++ {"tags": ["gridwidth-1-2"]}

-## rules scope
+## the need for selectors

 there is a need for more accurate / selective settings

-for example our first CSS clause was something like this:
+remember when we styled our first hyperlink ? our CSS clause was something like this:

 +++ {"tags": ["gridwidth-1-2"]}